-- If yes, proceed. - If no, schedule return appointment. - If yes, discuss questions, then proceed. - If not, proceed. - If she needs more time, schedule return appointment. - If yes, proceed. - If not, determine what she needs and provide information or schedule return appointment. - If yes, proceed. - If not, determine what she needs and provide more information or schedule return appointment. - If participant demonstrates comprehension of all required points, proceed. - If not, discuss misunderstandings and probe problem areas with open-ended questions.
+- If yes, proceed. - If not, determine what she needs and provide information or schedule return appointment. - If yes, proceed. - If not, determine what she needs and provide more information or schedule return appointment. - If participant demonstrates comprehension of all required points, proceed. - If not, discuss misunderstandings and probe problem areas with open-ended questions.
 Provide information and review booklet, and any other materials as needed to resolve misunderstandings.
 If after further discussion she demonstrates comprehension, proceed.
 If she does not understand all points, she is ineligible for enrollment. - If participant is fatigued or requests more time, or if staff judge that participant needs more time, schedule return appointment and repeat steps in the process as needed. - If the participant chooses to take part in the study, proceed with enrollment.